noahisaksen/tokens/README.md

 # GPT Text Tokenizer

-Tokens Codex is now a sleek React + Vite experience powered by shadcn/ui components.
+Tokens is now a sleek React + Vite experience powered by shadcn/ui components.
 Visualize GPT tokenization in real time and compare how different formats impact token counts – all in the browser.

 ## Highlights